7flash/meteor-truffle/README.md

 meteor
 ```

-and start a ethereum node (or TestRPC) w options similar to this
+and start an ethereum node (or TestRPC) w options similar to this

 ```
 geth --rpc --rpccorsdomain="http://localhost:3000" --unlock=0 --testnet console